klb6542/Movement-Modulescript/README.md

 end)
 ```

-If you have multiple scripts that will change the player's movement, you don't need to create multiple ```.new``` movements.
+If you have multiple scripts that will change the player's movement, you don't need to create multiple ```.new``` constructor movements.
 Instead, it is recommended that you use the ```Cache``` system to get the already existing movement.
 This helps avoid confusion and bugs by only using one movement per player.

 ```lua